JJK96/1PasswordFS/README.md

 ## Limitations

-Currently, if you read a file while 1Password is still locked, it freezes the daemon.
+* Currently, if you read a file while 1Password is still locked, it freezes the daemon.
 This is due to [a bug in 1password-cli](https://1password.community/discussion/139010/cli-hangs-when-requesting-items).
 You can fix this by running `1passwordfs restart` or the `./reload.sh` script.
+* As with all FUSE-based solutions, when you update MacOS, the MacFUSE driver is no longer trusted.
+This means that after updates, you need to reinstall MacFUSE and reboot the OS.

 [CommandFS]: https://github.com/JJK96/CommandFS